Uncategorized

 • What are your strengths and weaknesses?

-Practice answering naturally.
-Avoid memorized robotic responses.
 Speak clearly and confidently.

 Step 7: Build a Strong Resume

-Your resume is your first impression.
+Your resume creates the first impression.

 Keep it: